MicrosoftDocs/minecraft-creator/creator/Documents/MakerSeriesMakingTheGoblinChef.md

 > [!VIDEO https://www.youtube.com/embed/u4MkpBJ720k]

-In the animating section, you'll see how Peter animates the basic parts of the Goblin Chef, including adding natural animations to the head, arms, and legs.
+In the animating section, you'll see how Peter animates the basic parts of the Goblin Chef, adding natural animations to the head, arms, and legs to create a walk cycle.
 You can see how to adjust the motion of various parts by adding keyframes in the Timeline tool of Blockbench.